 Clemson Staff and Students attend SCAIE Conference

-This conference is an annual feature of international education development in the Upstate, and frequently sifts through themes of university internationalization and globalization: homestay programs, visa processing techniques, improving 3rd-party study abroad programs, language schools, enhancing international services, etc. Representatives from Furman, USC, College of Charleston, Clemson University, and Presbyterian College all were present (though out of the nine presentations, five of them were moderated by Clemson staff and faculty).
-Nine of out of the thirteen OGE staff members attended the meeting, five of whom gave presentations throughout the day.
-Bryony Higgins, a staff member of Clemson’s International Services Office, said on attendance, “Clemson’s strong presence shows their dedicated commitment and support towards the field of international education.”
-It was no surprise to anyone why there was such a significant staff presence.
-For presenters, it was a wonderful opportunity for professional development; a platform to showcase their new initiatives, discuss impediments, and share innovative ideas for the optimization of international development.
-For listeners—including the twelve Clemson students invited to present and attend—the chance to join the conversation on globalizing college campuses was significant.
-Cultivating a strong professional network as well as incorporating new ideas into their fields was an invaluable experience, ensuring that all in attendance left Furman that day with plenty of food for thought.
+This conference is an annual feature of international education development in the Upstate, and frequently sifts through themes of university internationalization and globalization: homestay programs, visa processing techniques, improving 3rd-party study abroad programs, language school curriculums, enhancing international services, etc. Representatives from Furman, USC, College of Charleston, Clemson University, and Presbyterian College all were present.
+Clemson was well-represented; out of the nine presentations, five were moderated by the institution’s staff and faculty.
+Nine out of the thirteen Clemson Office of Global Engagement staff members attended the meeting, five of whom gave presentations throughout the day.
+Bryony Higgins, a staff member of Clemson’s International Services Office, remarked on attendance, “Clemson’s strong presence shows their dedicated commitment and support towards the field of international education.”

 Clemson Hosts Cross-Border Commercial Innovations in Forestry Event with Canada Center